-What are the sedition laws in India?
+What are the Sedition Laws in India?
 In Madhya Pradesh, India, Police arrested fifteen people and filed sedition charges against them for supposedly celebrating Pakistan’s victory over India in the finals of the Champions Trophy.
-This incident happened in Burhanpur district, where fifteen people, all from the Muslim community, were arrested on charges of celebrating and shouting slogans in favor of Pakistan and bursting crackers.
+This incident happened in Burhanpur district, where fifteen people, all from the Muslim community, were arrested on charges of celebrating and shouting slogans in favour of Pakistan and bursting crackers.

 — ICC (@ICC) June 19, 2017